opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/security-settings.md

 - `plugins.security.compliance.salt` (Static): The salt to use when generating the hash value for field masking.
 Must be at least 32 characters.
 Only ASCII characters are allowed.
 Optional.

-- `plugins.security.compliance.immutable_indices` (Static): Documents in indices marked as immutable follow the write-once, read-many paradigm.
+- `plugins.security.compliance.immutable_indices` (Static): Documents in indexes that are marked as immutable follow the write-once, read-many paradigm.
 Documents created in these indexes cannot be changed and are therefore immutable.

 - `config.dynamic.http.anonymous_auth_enabled` (Static): Enables anonymous authentication.
 This will cause all HTTP authenticators to not challenge.
 Default is `false`.